sherlock-protocol/sherlock-docs/glossary.md

 ### Coverage

 * If funds at a protocol are covered, it means that Sherlock will reimburse the funds in the event of an exploit \(as long as the exploit falls into a category that Sherlock agreed to reimburse\).

+### Harvesting

+* When a staker stakes tokens into a staking pool, they earn SherX.
+As SherX accumulates over time, it may make sense to stake the SherX itself (into the SherX staking pool).
+This will allow the staker to begin to earn SherX on their staked SherX.
+Harvesting is the act of taking the SherX earned on the original stake and staking it so it can accumulate SherX as well.

 ### lockToken